 What is Subutex?
-Subutex is a drug approved by the FDA in 2002 for the treatment of opioid dependence.
+Subutex is a drug approved by the FDA in 2002 for the treatment of opioid dependence and opioid addiction.
 Its typical use is for opioid replacement therapy to help ease the transition of use from illicit opioids such as heroin and oxycodone.
 For addicts who are going through the drug withdrawal phase, Subutex is administered and monitored by medical professionals to aid them in the symptoms and process.
 Please note, there is a very similar drug on the market called Suboxone.
 Subutex is only buprenorphine, while Suboxone is both buprenorphine and naloxone.

 Buprenorphine is the active ingredient in Subutex that serves as a mu-opioid receptor (MOR) partial agonist, which delivers stimulating effects similar to heroin, but not to the same extent.
 Since the drug is considered a partial agonist, the drug partially binds to the opioid receptors, as opposed to a full opioid agonist (such as heroin) which fully blocks the opioid receptors.
 For this reason, the opioid medication Subutex, is considered safer and is used as a substitute to lessen the risk of opioid dependence.
 Despite its use to help those who have become addicted to drugs, Subutex itself can be addictive.
 For this reason, the use of the drug must be properly regulated on a case-by-case basis during the detoxification process or avoided altogether.

 If you’ve begun use of Subutex but have since it stopped, you most likely will experience withdrawal symptoms as with any other drug.
 These can be painful and unpleasant, which is another reason why it’s best used with the assistance of others who are medically adept.